 All the above characteristics define the roots of Vestrucci , and many other great Florentine tailors.
 There are a few more values that make Vestrucci's jackets distinctive.

 First is the opening quarter.
 Some tailors like to make the opening very wide, with the illusion of longer legs.
 It's contemporary and may flatter certain body shapes.
 However, Vestrucci strictly stick to the essence of British tailoring on this specific matter.
 To him, a gentleman should not reveal too much of his "private area".
 So he still use the same exact tools that his maestro passed along to him, to cut the conservative, more closed front quarter.
 It's not only just about style, but also a matter of functionality.
 When the wearer is in motion, the quarter will inevitably open up more, a more closed front quarter can accommodate just the right amount accordingly.
 "I don't make jackets for those standing still magazine shoots, my jackets are for real gentlemen in real life." says Loris with a witty smile on his face.

 Loris Vestrucci is not just another Florentine tailor.
-For many of you, he echoes the centuries of history over this city since Renaissance.
-While for most of us, it's our mission to carry on his legacy as we are sons of Florence.
-With our pride in the city we love, please allow us present you the legendary Vestrucci.
-A jacket sewn with his name on, is like the lightens hanging at every corner of Florence.
-Those lightens shred away darkness and loneliness, guide travelers through those cold narrow stone-paved alleys, and find their path home centuries after centuries.”
+For many of you he echoes the centuries of tradition that have rang over this city since the Renaissance.
+For us, as the sons of Florence, it is our mission to carry on his legacy.
+With our pride and love for this city we call home, please allow us to present to you, the legendary Vestrucci.
+Jackets with his name sewn on them are like the lights that hang on every corner of Florence.
+These lights shred away the darkness and loneliness, and guide travelers through those cold narrow stone-paved alleys to find their path home century after century.